pingcap/docs-tidb-operator/en/tidb-scheduler.md

 > **Note:**
 >
-> TiDB Operator v1.6 and later versions no longer recommend deploying TiDB Scheduler.
+> Starting from TiDB Operator v1.6, it is not recommended to deploy TiDB Scheduler.

 ## tidb-scheduler and default-scheduler